apollographql/apollo-ios-dev/apollo-ios/Design/swift-identifiable.md

 The directive can have a parameter indicating the scope of the identity.
 They are ordered from _narrowest_ to _widest_:

-1. `SELECTION`: The identifier is only unique within the current list.
-Identifiers may be reused between different objects with the same typename.
-2. `TYPE`: The identifier is unique for the type, e.g. an auto-incrementing column from a database table.
+1. `TYPE`: The identifier is unique for the type, e.g. an auto-incrementing column from a database table.
-3. `SERVICE`: The identifier is unique across the current GraphQL Service.
+2. `SERVICE`: The identifier is unique across the current GraphQL Service.
-4. `GLOBAL`: The identifier is unique across all GraphQL services.
+3. `GLOBAL`: The identifier is unique across all GraphQL services.
 This can be used by identifiers generated according to [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122) or [RFC 9562](https://datatracker.ietf.org/doc/html/rfc9562) (also known as Universally Unique IDentifiers or UUIDs).

 ## Usage in types